aceinnolab/Inkycal/README.md

 10. Change the password for the user pi by entering `passwd` in the Terminal, enter your current password, hit enter, then type your new password and press enter.
 Please note you will have to remember this password to access your Raspberry Pi.
 11. Follow the steps in `Installation` (see below) on how to install Inkycal.

-*Sounds too complicated?
+*Sounds too complicated or cannot source the parts yourself?
 We've got you covered, you can now purchase a fully configured Inkycal on Tindie.
 These work as simple as plug-and-play.
 All the hard work is done in advance for you :100:*

 [<a href="https://www.tindie.com/stores/aceisace4444/?ref=offsite_badges&utm_source=sellers_aceisace4444&utm_medium=badges&utm_campaign=badge_large"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-larges.png" alt="I sell on Tindie" width="200" height="104"></a>](https://www.tindie.com/products/aceisace4444/inkycal-build-v1/)